openmindculture/kleiderordnung-berlin/README.md

 `cwebp /img/instagram/preview5xinsta-20230601.jpg -o /img/instagram/preview5xinsta-20230601.webp`

-To optimize an existing JPEG file:
+To optimize an existing JPEG file, we can use mozjpeg.